 By the end of the certificate, successful graduates will be able to:

-- Analyze appropriateness of blockchain for business use in several case through development of a simplified qualification matrix.
+- Analyze appropriateness of blockchain for business use through development of a simplified qualification matrix.

 - Assess use cases of blockchain technology for compliance with various ethical and statutory frameworks and industry standards.